Tempi train crash: Causes of the fatality

-Rescue operation – casualties
+Rescue operation—casualties

 The names of the 57 victims of the Tempi train crash, as seen from the banner that a protester held in the protests for the second anniversary of the crash in 2025.
 Their memory is widely commemorated, and their names have been written in the area around the Monument of the Unknown Soldier, ensuring that their memory is always remembered.

 In an interview with ERT, the governor of the Thessaly region, Kostas Agorastos, reported that the first four carriages of the passenger train were derailed, and the first two carriages caught fire and were "almost completely destroyed".
 Passengers reportedly escaped the train through windows that were either broken in the crash or in their attempt to escape.
 Many panicked and some were trapped in carriages that were tilted at least 45 degrees.
 Rescuers were able to open some of the car doors.
 The force of the impact was able to completely destroy the locomotive of the passenger train while the locomotives of the freight train were pushed against the freight cars they were towing.

 Two minutes after the accident, at 23:24, the first call for help was received by 112 from a passenger.
 At 23:40, the Hellenic Fire Service arrives on the scene with 40 firefighters and 17 vehicles, followed 10 minutes later by 4 ambulances and a mobile unit with a doctor, while hospitals in the area were alerted to be ready to receive victims.
-By dawn on 1 March 32 bodies had been recovered and 85 injured had been taken to hospital.
+By dawn on 1 March, 32 bodies had been recovered and 85 injured passengers had been taken to hospital.